 5. Generate interest in science careers by taking students through a self-directed experiment on pasture plant diversity.

 Educational & Outreach Activities

-We will present two workshops at three different field days held at the ISU research farms (Sutherland, Nashua and Boone IA).
-These field days are for high school students and their teachers and between the three field days, 400 students are expected to be reached.
-The workshops will be presented for a total of 30 times.
-A curriculum is also being created and all teachers will receive a flash drive with the curriculum along with some printed teaching materials.
-The lessons were piloted in early June with a group of middle school students at an ISU STEM camp.
+We presented two workshops at three different field days held at the ISU research farms (Sutherland, Nashua and Ames, IA).
+These field days are for middle and high school students and their teachers and between the three field days, 500 students were reached.
+The workshops were presented for a total of 30 times.
+A curriculum was created and all teachers will receive a flash drive with the curriculum along with some printed teaching materials.

-Through the activities in this program youth will learn how to improve sustainability of pasture by focusing on maintenance of pasture land and livestock with minimum inputs and reduced environmental impact.
+Through the activities in this program youth learned how to improve sustainability of pasture by focusing on maintenance of pasture land and livestock with minimum inputs and reduced environmental impact.
 Specifically, youth should understand that:

 - Good pasture management can help Iowans make better use of land and natural resources while meeting nutritional needs of livestock and increasing profit.